 Testosterone converts to DHT with the help of 5α-reductase (pronounced 5-alpha-reductase), an enzyme that is held in the oil glands of a hair follicle.

-While research has proven that genetics plays a big role in male pattern baldness, we still don’t know why this runs in some families and not others.
+While research has proven that genetics plays a big role in male pattern hair loss, we still don’t know why this runs in some families and not others.

 The good news is that this doesn’t happen overnight.
 To fully explain this, we should take a step back to discuss the four stages of hair growth that are always happening on your head:

 The hair is lost during the exogen phase when the follicle produces a new hair that pushes out the old one.

-As male pattern baldness sets in, hair follicles gets smaller and smaller making it harder for hair to grow (thanks DHT), the anagen phase gets shorter (less time for hair to grow), and the telogen phase gets longer (more time for hair follicle to rest without producing a new hair).
+As androgenic alopecia sets in, follicles gets smaller and smaller making it harder for hair to grow (thanks DHT), the anagen phase gets shorter (less time for hair to grow), and the telogen phase gets longer (more time for follicle to rest without producing a new hair).

 However, baldness is a slowly progressive process that usually takes place over several years.